 If you have accumulated significant assets during your lifetime, advanced tax planning can help transfer your assets to younger generations while minimizing your income and estate taxes.
-The federal estate tax imposes a tax of 40% on all assets in an estate in excess of $5.49 million (2017).
-Therefore, if everything you own is worth more than $5 million – or is likely to be worth more than $5 million in the future – you may benefit from estate tax planning.
+The federal estate tax imposes a tax of 40% on all assets in an estate in excess of $11 million if you die before 2026, and in excess of approximately $6 million thereafter.
+Therefore, if everything you own is worth more than $6 million – or is likely to be worth more than $6 million in the future – you may benefit from estate tax planning.

 The federal estate tax is coordinated with the federal gift tax, such that the amount subject to tax is based on the combined value of assets that (1) you give away during your life and (2) are transferred to your heirs as part of your estate.
-The tax is levied only on amounts exceeding a certain threshold level, which for 2014 is $5.49 million.
-This means that you have can give away $5.49 million dollars either during your lifetime or at death without incurring any estate taxes.
-The tax only kicks in for amounts in excess of the $5.49 million.
+The tax is levied only on amounts exceeding a certain threshold level, which for 2018 is around $11 million.
+This means that you have can give away $11 million dollars either during your lifetime or at death without incurring any estate taxes.
+The tax only kicks in for amounts in excess of the $11 million.

 There are a number of strategies that can help you to reduce - or in some cases eliminate - the estate tax.
 Below some estate planning strategies that we use to minimize estate tax liability.

 Irrevocable Life Insurance Trusts are one of the most common strategies for minimizing estate taxes.

 Life insurance can be an excellent way to provide for your family if something happens to you, but few people realize that life insurance is included in the value of your estate for estate tax purposes.
 So, even if your net worth is $4 million, your family could end up paying estate taxes if you have a $2 million life insurance policy.

 By purchasing the insurance policy through a trust or transferring an existing policy to a trust, you can remove the policy from your estate for estate tax purposes.